 While bloody discharge during pregnancy can signal danger, it doesn’t always mean something bad.
 For instance, bloody show towards the very end of pregnancy is perfectly normal.
 And if you think bloody show is just that weird mucus plug thing, think again.

 Read on for what bloody show really is, how it’s different from other labor signs, and what it may mean for you.

 Bloody show is a slang term that describes bleeding during the very end of pregnancy.
-It can range in color from brown, to pink, to bright red—depending on what’s going on in your body (bright red is the most common though).
+It can range in color from brown, to pink, to bright red, depending on what’s going on in your body.
+(Bright red is the most common.)

-It’s normal to have some bloody discharge following a vaginal exam or sex with your partner.
-But if the blood loss just happens on its own during the very end of pregnancy, then it might just be bloody show.
+It’s normal to have some bloody discharge following a vaginal exam or sex with your partner, but if the blood loss happens on its own during the very end of pregnancy, then it might just be the bloody show.

 The cervix is undergoing some major changes at the end of pregnancy in preparation for baby’s arrival.
 While the hormone progesterone begins the initial softening of the cervix at conception, at the 32-week mark this process really kicks things up a notch.